-In 1986, in response to these trends, the Museum of the Southern Jewish Experience opened at the Henry S. Jacobs Camp, in Utica, MS, a summer camp for Jewish children.
+In 1986, the original Museum of the Southern Jewish Experience (MSJE) opened at the Henry S. Jacobs Camp, in Utica, MS, a summer camp for Jewish children.
 This project was the vision of camp director Macy B. Hart, along with a group of like-minded supporters.
-The Museum served as a clearinghouse and information center supporting the preservation of Jewish culture in the South.
+The Museum served as a location supporting the preservation of Jewish culture in the deep South.

-The Utica site was closed in 2012 in part to make way for the expansion of arts facilities at Jacobs Camp.
-A search was undertaken to identify the best location to relocate the Museum, with an eye toward reaching a much larger segment of the regional and national population.
+The Jacobs Camp site was closed in 2012 in part due to its inaccessibility to the general public.
+A search was undertaken to identify the best location to relocate the Museum, with an eye toward reaching more people, Jewish and non-Jewish alike.
 New Orleans was deemed that ideal spot.
-With a city selected, the ISJL board passed a resolution separating the Museum from the institute to ease its relocation and ensure that it had the proper breathing room to grow into its own potential as an educational and cultural institution.
+With a city selected, the ISJL board passed a resolution separating the Museum from the Institute to ease its relocation and provide the proper breathing room to grow into its own potential as an educational and cultural institution.

-Today, the Museum has become an important educational facility, a heartfelt testament to the legacy of Judaism in the South, and a vibrant center for cultural exploration and understanding, and a popular tourist destination.
+Today, the Museum has become an important educational facility, a vibrant center for cultural exploration and understanding, and a popular tourist destination.

 Yes and no. The original Museum of the Southern Jewish Experience, which was established in 1986 at Jacobs Camp, in Utica, MS, was shuttered in 2012.
 While it served as a wonderful teaching tool for summer campers and as a repository for artifacts from disappearing Southern Jewish communities, its location made it difficult for the public to visit.

 The board of the Institute of Southern Jewish Life, in Jackson, MS, resolved to find a more accessible location for the Museum.
 In 2017 it separated the Museum from the Institute, giving it the flexibility to re-establish and re-energize itself in New Orleans.
-The new Museum is working with world-class exhibit designers Gallagher & Associates to create an interactive experience that will be engaging, educational, and entertaining to Jews and non-Jews, Southerners and non-Southerners alike.
+The new Museum is an interactive experience that will be engaging, educational, and entertaining to Jews and non-Jews, Southerners and non-Southerners alike.

 A planning committee looked at several cities across the South.
 The qualifications they were seeking included a city with a vibrant Jewish population, one with a healthy tourism economy, and one that did not already have a Jewish-themed museum or other cultural attraction.
 New Orleans fit the bill to a tee.
 Tulane University’s strong Jewish student population and growing Jewish Studies program adds exciting opportunities for research, internships, and reunions for students, faculty, and alumni alike.

 Yes.
-Working with Gallagher & Associates’ economic development team, we conducted a thorough feasibility study, comparing our plans to other Jewish museums across the country and to other similar sized museum destinations in New Orleans.
+Working with Gallagher & Associates’ economic development team, we conducted a thorough feasibility study, which compared our plans to other Jewish museums across the country and to other similar sized museum destinations in New Orleans.
 The study looked at expected number of visitors, income, expenses, and short and long-term growth.
 The study found that our planned museum has the ingredients to be a success.
-If you are interested, a copy of this study can be made available to you.

-Our feasibility study predicts an annual attendance of 40,000.
-We have based our operating budget on 35,000 a year.
+Our feasibility study predicts an annual attendance of 35,000.
+We have based our operating budget on 30,000 visitors a year.

 Before the Campaign went regional and national, it quietly raised about one-third of its goal from donors—individuals and foundations—in New Orleans.
 It is important, we know, to have strong support from our host city.
 These early leadership gifts confirmed the appropriateness of New Orleans as the home of the Museum.

 Before we raised our first dollar, we approached the New Orleans tourism and business community seeking support.
-We have strong letters of support from the New Orleans Tourism Marketing Corporation, the New Orleans Convention and Visitors Bureau, the Greater New Orleans Foundation, the Office of the Mayor, Tulane University, the National WWII Museum, and the Historic New Orleans Collection.
+We have strong letters of support from the New Orleans Tourism Marketing Corporation, the New Orleans Convention and Visitors Bureau, the Greater New Orleans Foundation, the Office of the Mayor, Tulane University, the National WWII Museum, and the Historic New Orleans Collection, among others.

-There are many Jewish museums across the country, even a few in the South, like The Breman Museum, in Atlanta, and the Houston and Dallas Holocaust Museums.
-The Museum of the Southern Jewish Experience will distinguish itself by focusing on the entirety of Southern Jewish history, across many years and across many states.
+There are many Jewish museums across the country, even a few in the South, like The Breman Museum, in Atlanta, and the Holocaust museums in Houston and Dallas.
+The Museum of the Southern Jewish Experience distinguishes itself by focusing on the entirety of Southern Jewish history, across many years and across many states.
 Of course, no museum covers its subject exhaustively.
-But our Museum will serve as a historical and cultural entrée into why Jews came South, how they were received, their triumphs and tribulations, and their unique stories and accomplishments.
+But our Museum serves as a historical and cultural entrée into why Jews came South, how they were received, their triumphs and tribulations, and their unique stories and accomplishments.

-The Museum has created a Historical Advisory Committee of more than a dozen Southern Jewish historians, writers, and researchers, to provide guidance and content.
-Exhibits topics will include Colonial Jewry, Jewish immigration waves, Jewish businesses, Jews and the Civil War, Jews and the Civil Rights Movement, famous Southern Jews, and unique Southern Jewish folk and food-ways, among others.
-This committee will be working closely with the Museum’s staff and our exhibit designers.
+The Museum created a Historical Advisory Committee of more than thirty historians, writers, and researchers, to provide guidance and content.
+Exhibits topics include Colonial Jewry, Jewish immigration waves, Jewish businesses, Jews and the Civil War, Jews and the Civil Rights Movement, famous Southern Jews, and unique Southern Jewish folk and food-ways, among others.
+This committee worked closely with the Museum’s staff and our exhibit designers.
 Do you have a story to tell?
 Share it here.

 The Museum has the challenge of presenting more than 300 years and 13 states’ worth of Southern Jewish history in about 9,000 square feet of space.
-To do this, we are designing exhibits that tell the overall arc of the history, with selected stories of individuals and families that personify specific events, attitudes, and experiences.
-Stories will be selected that best educate, engage, and entertain our visitors.
-Many, but not all, will be tied to artifacts in the Museum’s collection that can provide a meaningful visual connection to the past.
+To do this, we designed exhibits that tell the overall arc of the history, with selected stories of individuals and families that personify specific events, attitudes, and experiences.
+Stories were selected that best educate, engage, and entertain our visitors.
+Many, but not all, are tied to artifacts in the Museum’s collection that provide a meaningful visual connection to the past.
 The Museum is actively adding to its collection for the purpose of exhibit design.
 So, while no one family will be fully explored, should a donor’s story happen to fit the criteria above, it may very well be included in our exhibits.
 Do you have a family story to tell?
 Share it here.

-No, but we will include exhibits about how Southern Jews reacted to the Holocaust and how many Holocaust survivors remade their lives in the United States after moving to the South.
+No, but we do include exhibits about how Southern Jews reacted to the Holocaust and stories of Holocaust survivors who remade their lives in the United States after moving to the South.

 Yes.
-The Museum is planning a wide range of public programs and programs for students.
-With music, food, film, speakers, workshops, and field trips, the Museum will offer exciting opportunities for people to learn, experience, share, and socialize.
+The Museum offers a wide range of public programs and programs for students.
+With music, food, film, speakers, workshops, and field trips, the Museum offers exciting opportunities for people to learn, experience, share, and socialize.

-Yes and no. With limited space and funds to curate our collection, the Museum cannot serve as a repository for every item people want to donate.
-Therefore, the Museum will be what is called in the field a directed collecting museum.
-That means that we will collect specific things that we need for our permanent and special exhibits.
+Yes and no. With limited space and curatorial resources, the Museum cannot serve as a repository for every item people want to donate.
+The Museum seeks out artifacts that fill the gaps in its collection or that hold special importance for better understanding the Southern Jewish experience.
 It is very important that the Museum have the flexibility to accept those artifacts and archives that it deems appropriate to its mission.
-For artifacts offered that the Museum cannot accept, it plans to work with other museums and archives across the country to find suitable homes.
+For artifacts offered that the Museum cannot accept, it works with other museums and archives across the country to find suitable homes.
 Learn more about donating artifacts here.

 Yes.
 Help us spread the word to friends and colleagues who share your interest in Jewish history, Southern culture, museums, and New Orleans.
 Follow us on Facebook, Twitter, and Instagram.
-Take our short interest survey at www.msje.org.
 Volunteer at the Museum once we are open.
-Become a Museum Member and take advantage of all of our membership benefits.
+Become a Museum member and take advantage of all of our membership benefits.